 If you have a small, one-story bungalow where the roof is just off the ground, taking matters into one's own hands may be safe — if you can work entirely from the ground and have the right tools.

-Long-handled snow rakes work great on freshly fallen snow, and at $45 they are relatively affordable.
+Long-handled snow rakes work great on freshly fallen snow, and at $40 to $65, they're relatively affordable.
 Look for models with sturdy telescoping handles and built-in rollers, which keep the blade safely above the shingles.